Philip Gorrivan Design410 E. 59th St., nr. First Ave., Ste. 1A; 212-339-7696; philipgorrivan.com

 Reddymade Design80 W. 3rd St., nr.
 Thompson St., second fl.; 212-625-2099; reddymadedesign.com

-Principal Suchi Reddy embeds vibrant hints of color in otherwise calm interiors.
-One Greenwich Village apartment showcases a reclaimed swirl-design Remy/Veenhuizen rug in a neutral-toned room anchored by a black dining table.
+Suchi Reddy embeds vibrant hints of color in otherwise calm interiors.
+One Chelsea apartment showcases a wood swirl-design Remy/Veenhuizen rug in a neutral-toned room anchored by a black dining table.

 Rees Roberts + Partners50 Warren St., nr.
 Church St.; 212-587-3371; reesroberts.com

 This double-duty interior- and landscape-design firm turns out superlative spaces for working, playing, and entertaining.
 A West Village townhouse boasted a living room whose floor-to-ceiling French doors opened onto a lush bilevel patio.

 Revamp Interior Design202 W. 40th St., nr.
 Seventh Ave., Ste.
 902; 212-354-1980; revamp-nyc.com

 Partners and former Pratt Institute classmates Danielle Fennoy and Cece Stelljes splash city apartments with shocks of color for a look that’s both modern and livable: They’ll toss a geometric Day-Glo blanket over a beige love seat or plaster a master-bedroom ceiling with dip-dyed wallpaper, all while adhering to their clients’ detail-obsessed visions.

 Richard Gillette Designs1 West St., nr.
 Battery Pl., Ste.
 2032; 212-226-3850; richardgillettedesigns.com

 A painter by training, Gillette moves easily from the traditional to the contemporary, incorporating fine art and rich colors.
 In one Upper East Side residence he juxtaposed dramatic wall murals with Mondrian-inspired glass windows.